Finfolk: Finwife

 The Finwife starts her life as a beautiful mermaid bent on acquiring a human husband.
 Should she succeed, she takes him to live with her in Finfolkaheem, or, on occasion in some stories, goes to live with him instead, as in the story of "Johnny Croy and his Mermaid Bride".
-If not, the Finwife must take a Finman husband and is often made to go ashore and work as a healer or spinner by her husband, where she is forced to send all her silver home to or risk a terrible beating.
+If not, the Finwife must take a Finman husband and is often made to go ashore and work as a healer or spinner by her husband, whom she is forced to send all her silver home to or risk a terrible beating.
 She often owns a black cat that can transform itself into a fish to deliver messages to her kin in Finfolkaheem.

 Homes

 The Finfolk were said to have two homes: the magical underwater world of Finfolkaheem where they lived in the winter, and the island of Hildaland.

 Finfolkaheem

 According to folklore, the underwater dwelling of the Finfolk, known as Finfolkaheem (literally "Finfolk's Home") is regarded as the place of origin for the Finfolk, and their ancestral home.
 A fantastic underwater palace with massive crystal halls, Finfolkaheem is surrounded, inside and out, by ornate gardens of multi-coloured seaweed.
-It is never dark in Finfolkaheem, because it is lit by the phosphorescent glow of tiny sea creatures at night.
+It is never dark in Finfolkaheem, because it is lit by the bioluminescent glow of tiny sea creatures at night.
 Its great halls and vast rooms are decorated with moving underwater draped curtains whose colours move and dance with the currents.